flancian/garden/Open Letter to Google.md

 That's what we are setting out to do, anyway.
 Join me? :)

-# I say, in short: Google should be freer, Google n Agora is what Google could be, maybe
+# I say, in short: Google should be freer, Google should be fairer, Google should be more lively

-The [[Agora]], in short, is what I call my umbrella proposal.

-But when I say that "Google" should be more like "an Agora" I mean not the [[Agora]] and [[Google]] exactly as they are in their current form, but rather in their full potential or [[entelechy]]; as per the set of values and intentions most closely aligned with the intent of the [[founders]] or [[stewards]] of a [[company]] or [[community]].

 I write this in the context of what some call [[late stage capitalism]] and can safely be alternatively described as [[digital capitalism]] in [[mid 2024]].
 I, as a Google employee, am writing to communicate my recommendations as clearly and as harmlessly as possible to both company and society.

 My intention is the following: to develop, together, a [[commons]] containing a prosocial transparent governance layer for the internet and use it in a daring way to try to advance society and civilization.
 And I intend to convince Google that this is the right thing for both people ("users") and company; I intend to convince you, reader, that we should do this together.

+The [[Agora]], in short, is what I call my umbrella proposal.

+But when I say that "Google" should be more like "an Agora" I mean not the [[Agora]] and [[Google]] exactly as they are in their current form, but rather in their full potential or [[entelechy]]; as per the set of values and intentions most closely aligned with the intent of the [[founders]] or [[stewards]] of a [[company]] or [[community]].

 --